-Historical data shows that total phosphorus concentrations in Beaver Lake were less than the regulatory guidelines with the exception of 2012 (0.07 mg/L).
-A temporal decreasing trend in total phosphorus concentrations was observed following 2012 and total phosphorus concentrations were below the applicable guideline (Figure 12) and indicate that phosphorus loading is stable.
+Historical data shows that total phosphorus concentrations in Beaver Lake were less than the regulatory guidelines (0.05 mg/L), with the exception of 2012 (0.07 mg/L).
+A temporal decreasing trend in total phosphorus concentrations was observed following 2012 and total phosphorus concentrations were below the applicable guideline (Figure 12).
+A continuous decrease in total phosphorus concentrations was noted since 2012 and indicate that phosphorus loading is stable.
 Total phosphorus concentrations have historically been classified as Eutrophic (high productivity, nutrients, and algae growth).